codio/site/source/docs/quickstart/education.html.md

 full_width: true
 ---

 Codio is the cloud coding and course content platform for teaching computer science in schools, universities and the vocational sector.
-Schools worldwide are using Codio – from primary years (KS2 years 5 and 6 in the UK, grades 3-12 in the US system.
+Schools worldwide are using Codio – from primary years (KS2 years 5 and 6 in the UK, grades 3-12 in the US system).

-As Computing and Computer Science takes an increasingly prominent role in education systems worldwide, many education authorities are struggling with the complex challenges of classroom technology, student access on personal devices, software set up and the need to present an integrated learning environment where teaching materials and the coding and preview windows can co-exist.
+As Computing and Computer Science take an increasingly prominent role in education systems worldwide, many education authorities are struggling with the complex challenges of classroom technology, student access on personal devices, software set up and the need to present an integrated learning environment where teaching materials and the coding and preview windows can co-exist.

 Codio solves these problems and delivers breakthrough benefits for schools in the following ways: